J’ai une petite anecdote à vous raconter.

 So my questions to myself were: where am I at in my life ?
 What are my needs ?
 What are my desires ?
 How do I want this room to feel ?

 Of course, I am not who I was 10 years ago, and my tastes and needs for colours have changed over the years.
 As a teenager, I used to love bright reds.
 But if I were to have bright red in the bedroom today, I honestly couldn’t sleep !
 In my early twenties, I was very much into purples and pinks.
 Let me tell you: that boat has sailed too.
-Sure, my love for pinks remains but I appreciate soft tones better now
+Sure, my love for pinks remains but not for my bedroom.
+And I appreciate soft tones better now.

-The wardrobe is a good indicator of your general style and tastes.
+I often say that the wardrobe is a good indicator of your general style and taste.
 So it deserves to be observed when painting your interior.

 Personal style and Cohesiveness